Flail (weapon): Variations outside Europe

 In the 18th and 19th centuries, the long-handled flail is found in use in India.
 An example held in the Pitt Rivers Museum has a wooden ball-shaped head studded with iron spikes.
 Another in the Royal Armouries collection has two spiked iron balls attached by separate chains.

 The knout, a whip or scourge formerly used in Russia for the punishment of criminals, was the descendant of the flail.
 It was manufactured in many forms, and its effect was so severe that few of those who were subjected to its full force survived the punishment.
-The Emperor Nicholas I substituted for the knout a milder whip.
+The Emperor Nicholas I substituted a milder whip for the knout.